Kernel VICReg for Self-Supervised Learning in Reproducing Kernel Hilbert Space: Review of VICReg

 \subsection{VICReg Loss Function}

-VICReg~\cite{bardes2022vicreg} is a non-contrastive SSL method that simultaneously enforces three complementary properties on a pair of views \(\b{x}\) and \(\b{x}'\) of the same sample: \begin{enumerate} \item \textbf{Invariance:} embeddings of corresponding views should be close; \item \textbf{Variance preservation:} each dimension of the embedding space should maintain sufficient spread to avoid collapse; \item \textbf{Covariance decorrelation:} different embedding dimensions should be de-correlated to encourage richness. \end{enumerate} The VICReg loss function contains three terms reflecting the three preceding properties:
+VICReg~\cite{bardes2022vicreg} is a non-contrastive SSL method that simultaneously enforces three complementary properties on a pair of views \(\bm{x}\) and \(\bm{x}'\) of the same sample: \begin{enumerate} \item Invariance: embeddings of corresponding views should be close; \item Variance preservation: each dimension of the embedding space should maintain sufficient spread to avoid collapse; \item Covariance decorrelation: different embedding dimensions should be de-correlated with encourage richness. \end{enumerate}